stefanoborini/book-modelviewcontroller/notes.md

 write something about preventing garbage collection when pubsub is used.

-data binding: bidirectional vs. monodirectional synchronization. prevents bouncing when e.g. coercing into a float.

 Keep networks simple and close.

 Order of notification can have unexpected consequences on the state of your program.